 Profit center by FineReport (click to watch demo)

-Timing scheduled function allows you to quickly and easily set up daily, monthly, quarterly, annual reports, and other tasks without repetitive work.
+Timing scheduled function allows you to quickly and easily set up daily reports, monthly reports, quarterly reports, annual reports, and other tasks without repetitive work.
 The latest financial statements can be created automatically based on real-time data and regularly pushed to your manager by email or text message.

-Meanwhile, it is easy to export or print the reports in various formats, such as Excel, PDF, PNG, etc., or schedule reports sending via email.
+Meanwhile, it is easy to export or print the reports in various formats, such as Excel, PDF, PNG, etc., or schedule reports sent via email.

 The following are financial dashboards made with FineReport.
 The three design modes in FineReport can satisfy all scenario needs in the enterprise, no matter periodic reports, complex reports, or dashboards.